stylelab-io/kubernetes-coreos-terraform/README.md

   1. Make it more readable

-    - The kubernetes cluster bash + salt files are great, because they work everywhere.
-But bash is not the best for readability.
+    - The kubernetes cluster bash + salt files are great because they work everywhere but bash is not the best for readability.

   2. Make it scalable